Chicken Katsu – Ynyshir, Powys

 Chip butty - Pete’s Eats, Llanberis

-Wales’ most famous walkers’ café, Pete's Eats, can be found in the village of Llanberis at the foot of Mount Snowdon.
+Wales’ most famous walkers’ café, Pete's Eats, can be found in the village of Llanberis at the foot of Yr Wyddfa (Snowdon).
 Crowds of intrepid explorers line their stomachs with hearty home-cooked food before or after climbing Wales’ highest mountain.
 Pete’s chip butties see golden hand-cut chips piled between buttered thick white sliced bread.
 I recommend washing one down with a pint of tea and following it up with a date slice.

 North Pole - Joe’s Ice Cream, Swansea